ShivamTripathi028/rak-chatbot-backend/product-categories/wisblock/rak5802/datasheet.md

 The RAK5802 is an RS485 Modbus extension module that allows you to provide IoT connectivity to a new/existing solution with an RS485 interface.
 This module converts the RS485 signals into UART signals.
 These signals are collected by an MCU located inside of a WisBlock Core module for further data transmission.

 The RAK5802 module features one RS485 interface.
 Inside, a protection circuity is added to protect against ESD hazards.
-The RAK5802 module complies with the IEC61000-4-2 standard and can protect up to 18 kV HBM ESD.
+The RAK5802 module complies with the IEC61000-4-2 standard and can protect up to 18&nbsp;kV HBM ESD.

 In addition, the RAK5802 supports one I2C interface, customers can use this I2C interface to connect external sensors.

 ### Features